SummaryRead the full fact sheet

 - Plan ahead for active time and aim to get children outdoors as often as possible in safe environments.

-- Limit their play to equipment appropriate for their age and abilities.
+- Ensure children use equipment that is appropriate for their age and abilities.

-- Be a role model of active but sensible play and encourage them how to use the equipment creatively, but safely.
+- Where possible, be a role model of active but sensible play and encourage them to use the equipment creatively, but safely.

-- Make sure that the children drink enough fluids.
-Provide water to enable children to re-hydrate after playing, or if it is particularly hot, during play.
+- Make sure children drink enough fluids.
+Provide water to enable them to re-hydrate during and after play.

 - Modify play for a sick or injured child if they are well enough to express an interest.